Syria regime hanged 13,000 in notorious prison: Amnesty

 Titled "Human Slaughterhouse: Mass hanging and extermination at Saydnaya prison," Amnesty's damning report is based on interviews with 84 witnesses, including guards, detainees, and judges.

 "Throughout this process, they remain blindfolded.
-They do not know when or how they will die until the noose was placed around their necks," the rights group wrote.
+They do not know when or how they will die until the noose was placed around their necks," the report said.

 Most of the victims were civilians believed to be opposed to the government of President Bashar al-Assad.